11 min read

 If a current program is sitting on an ASIL-D requirement and the architecture conversation has not happened yet, that conversation is the highest-leverage place to spend the next 30 days of engineering leadership attention.
 The safety case will eventually rest on the architecture, and the architecture is decided long before the safety case is written.

-ASIL determination happens during HARA (Hazard Analysis and Risk Assessment), defined in ISO 26262 Part 3 Clause 6.
-The HARA team identifies hazardous events at the vehicle level, then assigns S (Severity, S0 to S3), E (Exposure probability, E0 to E4), and C (Controllability, C0 to C3) for each.
+ASIL determination occurs during HARA (Hazard Analysis and Risk Assessment), as defined in ISO 26262 Part 3, Clause 6.
+The HARA team identifies hazardous events at the vehicle level and then assigns S (Severity, S0 to S3), E (Exposure probability, E0 to E4), and C (Controllability, C0 to C3) to each.
 The combination of S, E, and C maps to an ASIL classification of QM (Quality Management; no FuSa requirements), A, B, C, or D per the ISO 26262 Part 3 Table 4 lookup.
 HARA outputs become the safety goals at the top of the safety requirements hierarchy, and each safety goal carries its ASIL down through the requirements and the architecture.

 Yes, under ISO 26262 Part 9 Clause 5.
 The allowable decompositions for ASIL-D are: ASIL-D = ASIL-C(D) + ASIL-A(D), ASIL-D = ASIL-B(D) + ASIL-B(D), or ASIL-D = ASIL-D(D) + ASIL-QM(D).
 The "(D)" notation tracks that the decomposed requirement originated from an ASIL-D safety goal.
-Decomposition is allowed only when the two resulting requirements are independent in their failure modes, which has to be argued through a documented Dependent Failure Analysis.
+Decomposition is allowed only when the two resulting requirements are independent in their failure modes, as demonstrated through a documented Dependent Failure Analysis.
 Decomposition is most defensible when the architecture already has independent channels for product reasons; constructing decomposition to avoid building an ASIL-D channel often costs more than the avoided cost.

 Freedom from interference, defined in ISO 26262 Part 9 Clause 6, is the discipline that allows software of different ASILs to coexist on the same hardware without lower-ASIL software compromising higher-ASIL software.
 Three interference modes have to be argued explicitly: memory (typically via MPU partitioning), timing (typically via partitioned scheduling and budget monitors), and communication (typically via controlled IPC channels with integrity-checked data).
 The independence has to be backed by Dependent Failure Analysis and is a frequent weak spot in mixed-ASIL safety cases.